the-riviera-kid/learning-by-doing/06-02-23-functions/README.md

 ## Your Mission

 There are three programs you should write, in increasing difficulty.
+Each program should be written as its own module; its own Python file.
 * The classic number guessing game.
 The computer picks a number between 1 and 100, and asks you to guess.
 It tells you if you were too high or too low, and gives you six chances to guess.
 * Hangman.
 The computer picks a word from a selection it knows, shows you the blanks, and asks you to guess.
 Every successful guess fills in those blanks.
 Every failed guess draws a new piece of the hangman.
 You have six chances to win.
 * Wordle.
 The computer picks a five-letter word from a selection.
 You have six chances to guess it.
 After every guess it prints your guess again; every correct letter is in green, and every letter which is in the word but in the wrong position is in yellow.